-LAS Links K–12 Placement Test takes 30 minutes or less and provides data you can use to determine initial placement of English Language Learners into appropriate instructional programs.
+LAS Links K–12 Placement Test First Edition takes 30 minutes or less and provides data you can use to determine initial placement of English Language Learners into appropriate instructional programs.
 The results of this cost-effective test are provided quickly so there is not time lost in placing students.

 Subject Area and Grades